-As an alternative to coverage neglect, one may instead believe that the variation in underinsurance reflects preference heterogeneity and that households choose to underinsure under a "full information" hypothesis.
+"rational underinsurance" hypothesis.
 Indeed, it is not ex ante obvious that household welfare is lower because of underinsurance.
-Underinsurance can arise rationally if, for example, homeowners face liquidity constraints or anticipate post-disaster aid (Ericson and Sydnor, 2018; Billings, Gallagher, and Ricketts, 2022).
+Underinsurance can arise rationally if, for example, homeowners face liquidity constraints, anticipate post-disaster aid, or plan to move rather than rebuild (Ericson and Sydnor, 2018; Billings, Gallagher, and Ricketts, 2022).
 Similarly, canonical insurance models predict that some households, particularly wealthy ones, may optimally self-insure (Mossin, 1968; Lewis, 1989; Koijen, Van Nieuwerburgh, and Yogo, 2016), though recent work shows that wealthier households buy more insurance (Gropper and Kuhnen, 2023).